 Luscious green lawns, hedges, and trees

 May marks the best time of the year to mow and feed your lawns.
-The levels of daylight have increased and moisture levels are at their very best.
-For luscious green lawns, we recommend distributing lawn food every 5-6 weeks and mowing at least once a week.
-Doing so ensures your garden is ready for all those late summer nights and times spent playing football or grilling.
+The levels of daylight have increased and the moisture levels are in the perfect range for a healthy lawn.
+We recommend distributing lawn food every 5-6 weeks and mowing at least once a week.
+Doing so ensures your garden is ready for all those late summer nights spent in the garden.

 Once your lawn is shining in those fantastically viridescent shades, you want to make sure to tend to your hedges and trees.
 Our telescopic loppers have extendable handles and an advanced cutting mechanism, so you can reach and prune high branches with zero effort.
 Make sure to check for nests and wildlife whilst shaping hedges and pruning trees.

 Having taken care of your lawns, it is now time to tend to your patio areas and pathways to get your garden ready for outdoor events.
 When thinking about your grow-your-own beds, late summer nights and al fresco dining may come to mind.
 Grafted tomato plants and peppers, as well as olive trees and bay leaf trees, can help you create your own beautiful area in your garden, turning your courtyard or balcony into a stay-cation with a Mediterranean flair.

 Prepare your patio for the post-lockdown good times this summer

 If you followed our gardening tips for April and covered up open areas to allow the soil to slowly warm up underneath, your beds should now be ready to transplant tomatoes, courgettes and pumpkins.
 If you haven’t done so already, plant shallots, onions and potatoes.
 If you planted potatoes in the previous months, they should now be ready to be earthed up.